Making Functions practice

 • Inputs and outputs

-• Can set defaults arguements
+• Can set defaults arguments

 • Can be general or specific to a package.